 CMPELC 130 COMPUTER ELECTRONICS I

-3.00 hours lecture weekly, 3.00 hours lab weekly The theory of direct current and its application to electronic circuits.
+The theory of direct current and its application to electronic circuits.
 Three circuit parameters of resistance, capacitance and inductance.
 The mathematical application of Ohm's law, series circuits, parallel circuits and compound circuits.
 An introduction to magnetism and electromagnetism.